lamegaton/SDSU-Beyond-Speed-E/LoraMessage/Readme.md

   error "bad memory allocation!"
   check the output data for message.addUnixtime ior .add16bit
   the reason is due to overflow
+  If you want to use 32bit, you can use .addUnixtime()